Luthaf/Jumos.jl/doc/simulations/potentials.rst

         return 12 * pot.A/(r^13) - 6 * pot.B/(r^7)
     end

-To define a new potential, two functions are needed: `call` and `force`.
-It is necessary to import these two function in the current scope before extending them.
-The above example can the be use like this:
+The above example can the be used like this:

 .. code-block:: julia